skinnyDev860/Lanthanum/README.md

 # Lanthanum
-This is my first Git Respostitory
+This is my first Git Respostitory.
 Author-Shah Prachi